Compute

 prometheus

-API for obtaining CoreDNS metrics. {$POD_IP}:9153 is listened to in the default zone.
+API for obtaining CoreDNS metrics. {$POD_IP}:9153 is listened to by default.
 Retain the default setting.
 Otherwise, Prometheus cannot collect CoreDNS metrics.
 For details, see Prometheus.

 forward